-In 2020 and 2019, certain investment property were reclassified from/to property, plant and equipment due to change in usage of the asset from/to used in operations to/from leased to another party under an operating lease agreement (Note 10).
+In 2021 and 2020, certain investment property were reclassified from/to property, plant and equipment due to change in usage of the asset from/to used in operations to/from leased to another party under an operating lease agreement (Note 10).

-The Company's investment property also includes a property located in Tagaytay with carrying amount of P6,931 and P8,317 as of December 31, 2020 and 2019, respectively.
+The Company's investment property also includes a property located in Tagaytay with carrying amount of P5,545 and P6,931 as of December 31, 2021 and 2020, respectively.

-No impairment loss was required to be recognized in 2020 and 2019 based on management's assessment of impairment indicators.
+No impairment loss was required to be recognized in 2021 and 2020 based on management's assessment of impairment indicators.

-There are no other direct selling and administrative expenses other than depreciation and amortization and real property taxes arising from investment property that generated income in 2020 and 2019.
+There are no other direct selling and administrative expenses other than depreciation and real property taxes arising from investment property that generated income in 2021 and 2020.

-The fair value of investment property amounting to P16,374,698 and P16,298,564 as of December 31, 2020 and 2019, respectively, has been categorized as Level 3 in the fair value hierarchy based on the inputs used in the valuation techniques.
+The fair value of investment property amounting to P16,005,584 and P16,374,698 as of December 31, 2021 and 2020, respectively, has been categorized as Level 3 in the fair value hierarchy based on the inputs used in the valuation techniques.

-For properties with available appraisal reports, the fair value of investment property amounting to P52,813 and P43,768 as of December 31, 2020 and 2019, respectively, was determined by external, independent property appraisers having appropriate recognized professional qualifications and recent experience in the location and category of the property being valued.
+For properties with available appraisal reports, the fair value of investment property amounting to P52,813 as of December 31, 2021 and 2020 was determined by external, independent property appraisers having appropriate recognized professional qualifications and recent experience in the location and category of the property being valued.
 The independent appraisers provide the fair value of the Company's investment property on a regular basis.
-The fair value of investment property amounting to P4,819,800 and P4,943,847 as of December 31, 2020 and 2019, respectively, was determined using the depreciated replacement cost method.
-The net present value of lease liability recognized in investment property represents the remaining fair value amounting to P11,502,085 and P11,310,949 as of December 31, 2020 and 2019, respectively.
+The fair value of investment property amounting to P6,017,169 and P4,819,800 as of December 31, 2021 and 2020, respectively, was determined using the depreciated replacement cost method.
+The net present value of lease liability recognized in investment property represents the remaining fair value amounting to P9,935,602 and P11,502,085 as of December 31, 2021 and 2020.